 Carbon monoxide is known as ‘The Silent Killer’.
-Its odourless and omitted from appliances and open fires, at Devon Chimney Sweeps we always ask the question to our customers as to whether they own a carbon monoxide alarm.
+It is odourless and omitted from appliances and open fires.
+At Devon Chimney Sweeps, we always ask the question to our customers as to whether they own a carbon monoxide alarm.
 If not, we can source one for you.

 I have a stainless steel liner as a flue, does it need to be swept?